 What’s more, it’s mobile that accounts for 51.98% global online traffic, meaning you shouldn’t visualize your target audience sitting at a desktop computer – they’re most likely staring at a gadget while doing everyday activities.

 Speaking of target audiences, physicians are no less digitalized than everyone else – only they rely on technology for their practice, as well.
-According to DRG Digital, who have carefully tracked the trend over the years, by now 85% HCPs use smartphone in their practice, spending about 4.4 hours a day on professional purposes alone.
+According to DRG Digital, who has carefully tracked the trend over the years, by now 85% HCPs use smartphone in their practice, spending about 4.4 hours a day on professional purposes alone.

 This is already being reflected in pharma marketing budget allocations – but with some peculiarities.
 Compared to the previous year, a survey reports average marketing budgets increased up 16.3% – with about 52% marketers readjusting the ratio of spending on field force vs. other channels (excluding events).
 However, 60% out of these are actually boosting the reps’ part of the strategy.